Requirements are a tricky business.

 Each of the courses explored the subject topic using the Gilbs’ recent work on Planguage which is documented in the forthcoming ‘Competitive Engineering’ book, and other books available for free on the gilb.com website.

-I was unable to attend the Evolutionary Project Management course that according to one participant was ‘the best one of all’, but fortunately it is covered by the books below.
+I was unable to attend the Evolutionary Project Management course that according to one participant was ‘the best one of all’.

 Also available on Gilb.com are the slides for much of the courses.